21 Best Cold Hardy Chickens: Egg Laying, Meat & Dual-Purpose

 11. Rhode Island Reds (Dual-Purpose)

-A docile but active breed, Rhode Island Reds are known for their excellent egg-laying abilities.
-The RIRs color is red ranges from a lustrous deep pink to almost black.
+Rhode Island Reds are a docile but active breed known for their excellent egg-laying abilities.
+The RIRs color is red ranging from a lustrous deep pink to almost black.
 They lay large brown eggs.
 They’re also easy-to-handle birds that can be kept outside in the cold.

 12. Welsummers (Meat Chicken and Good Layer for Winter)